Osipo/CompilerCourse/README.md

     (property name of "terms" object).
 This property is used for semantic Analysis.
     2.6 **"operators"** : The list of strings.
 Each element is a terminalName
     (property name of "terms" object).
 This property is used for semantic Analysis.
+    2.7 **"aliases"** : The alternative names for terminal symbols.
+    Used for parsing of unary operators (which has the same pattern as its binary operator)
+    2.8 **"scopeStart" : The name of terminalName.
+Defines the begining of the **new scope**.
+Used for semantic Analysis.
+    2.9 **"scopeEnd"** : The name of terminalName.
+Defines the end of the
+    **current scope**.
+Used for semantic Analysis.
 ### Regex syntax
 The ***regular expressions*** syntax is described as follows:
  - `a` - *regular expression* which represent a single character string ("a").